GhostWriters/DSAC/README.md

 ### What to know about DSAC?

-DSAC is still under heavy development and early users expect bugs.
+DSAC is still under heavy development and early users; expect there to be many bugs.